home-assistant/home-assistant.io/source/_integrations/vacuum.mqtt.markdown

       required: false
       type: template
 availability_mode:
-  description: When `availability` is configured, this controls the conditions needed to set the entity to `available`.
+  description: When `availability` is configured, this controls the conditions needed to set the {% term entity %} to `available`.
 Valid entries are `all`, `any`, and `latest`.
-If set to `all`, `payload_available` must be received on all configured availability topics before the entity is marked as online.
-If set to `any`, `payload_available` must be received on at least one configured availability topic before the entity is marked as online.
+If set to `all`, `payload_available` must be received on all configured availability topics before the {% term entity %} is marked as online.
+If set to `any`, `payload_available` must be received on at least one configured availability topic before the {% term entity %} is marked as online.
 If set to `latest`, the last `payload_available` or `payload_not_available` received on any configured availability topic controls the availability.
   required: false
   type: string
   default: latest